-A versatile digital reverb that can mimic small rooms to huge ambient spaces.

-§ try to switch the 'extend' parameter to change time but also timbre of this reverb.
+A versatile digital reverb that can mimic small rooms into huge ambient spaces. \$\frac{9}{2}\$ try to switch the 'extend' parameter to change time but also the timbre of this reverb.

 diffuse is rather subtle.
 Depending on the decay time, different diffuse times can make the decay sound smoother or, if wanted, more metallic (ringing).
 It helps to fine-tune the reverb sound for a maximum quality output.